Faster Randomized Methods for Orthogonality Constrained Problems: Introduction

-Additional works regarding preconditioning of Riemannian methods are a work by Kressner et al. where they proposed a Riemannian analogue to the preconditioned Richardson method~\cite{kressner2016preconditioned}, and a work by Vandereycken and Vandewalle where they proposed a Riemannian version of preconditioning the trust-region subproblem (which to some extent can be also viewed as Riemannian metric selection) \cite{vandereycken2010riemannian}.
-We remark that no previous work proposed to use randomized preconditioners in the context of Riemannian preconditioning.
+Additional works regarding preconditioning of Riemannian methods are a Riemannian analogue to the preconditioned Richardson method~\cite{kressner2016preconditioned}, and the works ~\cite[Algorithm 5]{baker2008riemannian} and ~\cite{vandereycken2010riemannian} where a Riemannian version of preconditioning the trust-region sub-problem was proposed.
+To some extent that work can be also viewed as Riemannian metric selection.
+The aforementioned preconditioning approaches are essentially two-stage approaches, in which a specific choice of a Riemannian algorithm is made, and then a preconditioning is applied specific to this method.
+In contrast, our approach aims to allow a wider choice of algorithms (zero, first, and second-order methods), without the need to solve sub-problems.
+Moreover, from a conceptual approach, we aim to precondition the problem itself, regardless of the algorithm at hand, and avoid two-stage procedures.